moov-io/fed/README.md

 ## Disclaimer

-**THIS REPOSITORY IS NOT AFFILIATED WITH THE FEDERAL RESERVE BANKS AND IS NOT AN OFFICIAL SOURCE FOR THE FEDWIRE AND THE FEDACH DATA.**
+**THIS REPOSITORY IS NOT AFFILIATED WITH THE FEDERAL RESERVE BANKS AND IS NOT AN OFFICIAL SOURCE FOR FEDWIRE AND FEDACH DATA.**

+## License

+Apache License 2.0 - See [LICENSE](LICENSE) for details.